 The failure rates used for feeder sections, joints, transformers, and other equipment are those used in network reliability models.
-They reflect temperature, load, the age and type of equipment presence of multiple feeders within a manhole, and other factors found to impact reliability.
+They reflect temperature, load, the age, and type of equipment presence of multiple feeders within a manhole, and other factors found to impact reliability.

 As illustrated in Table II, eight transformers are out of service simultaneously and cause eight other transformers to pick up the load.
 These are the loading conditions that are used in (5).
-The overloads refer to transformer operating above their normal ratings.
-When all out of service, in this case we have 8 transformers, they are all taken out simultaneously from the power flow model, and they caused an additional 8 transformers to be overloaded.
+The overloads refer to the transformer operating above its normal ratings.
+When all are out of service, in this case, we have eight transformers, all of them are taken out simultaneously from the power-flow model, and they cause an additional eight transformers to be overloaded.